 For immediate assistance

 The Department of Human Services Community Assistance Bureau (CAB) is the first call to make for help if you or someone you know is homeless or at risk of becoming homeless.
-The Community Assistance Bureau’s Clinical Coordination Unit helps Arlington residents find shelter, emergency food and other vital DHS and community services.
+We help Arlington residents find shelter, emergency food, housing and other vital services.
 Referrals can be made to all Arlington County shelters.

 - Arlington County Community Assistance Bureau – 703-228-1300